ydydsnyd/mono/doc/docs/tutorial/sync.md

 :::

 To support realtime updates, most Replicache server support an optional _poke channel_.
 Replicache _pokes_ are zero-length messages that serve as a hint from server to clients that a space has changed and that the clients should pull again soon.
 This sample server implements a poke channel using [Server-Sent Events](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events).
+For a deeper understanding of how poke works please refer to our [poke](/byob/poke) documentation.

 <h2>Challenge</h2>